Antonio T. de Nicolás

-Antonio T. de Nicolas (December 21, 1930-May 3, 2022) was a Spanish scholar, poet and professor of philosophy.
+Antonio T. de Nicolas (December 21, 1930 – May 3, 2022) was a Spanish-born American scholar, poet and professor of philosophy.
 He was professor emeritus of philosophy at the State University of New York at Stony Brook.

-He received his PhD from Fordham University and authored over 27 books, including translations of works by Ignatius de Loyola and Juan Ramón Jiménez.
+De Nicolas received his PhD from Fordham University and authored over 27 books, including translations of works by Ignatius de Loyola and Juan Ramón Jiménez.

 In 2014, a collection of essays in honor of de Nicolas was published on the initiative of Christopher Key Chapple who edited the collection.

+De Nicolas died on May 3, 2022, at the age of 91.